jessieren/VirHostMatcher/README.md

 		k=6
 		order=2

-	To predict the hosts of viruses, users need to prepare "csv" file that saves the taxonomy inforation of each host sequences.
+	To predict the hosts of viruses, users need to prepare ".txt" file that saves the taxonomy information of each host sequences.
 The file should be Tab delimited and each line for one host sequence.
 See hostTaxa.txt for an example.

 		taxaFile=/Path_to_taxonomy_file/hostTaxa.txt